grandMa5ter/Cyber-Sec-Notes/offensive/linux-playground.md

 - Configurable number of parallel jobs
 - Well suited to run simple commands or scripts on compute nodes to leverage multicore architectures
 - May need to install as not available by default: (<http://www.gnu.org/software/parallel>)
-- Find all html files and move them to a directory<br>
-  `find . -name '*.html' | parallel mv {} web/`
+- Find all html files and move them to a directory `find . -name '*.html' | parallel mv {} web/`
-- Delete pict0000.jpg to pict9999.jpg files (16 parallel jobs)<br>
+- Delete pict0000.jpg to pict9999.jpg files (16 parallel jobs)
   `seq -w 0 9999 | parallel -j 16 rm pict{}.jpg`
-- Create thumbnails for all picture files (imagemagick software needed)<br>
-  `ls *.jpg | parallel convert -geometry 120 {} thumb_{}`
+- Create thumbnails for all picture files (imagemagick software needed) `ls *.jpg | parallel convert -geometry 120 {} thumb_{}`
-- Download from a list of urls and report failed downloads<br>
-  `cat urlfile | parallel "wget {} 2>errors.txt"`
+- Download from a list of urls and report failed downloads `cat urlfile | parallel "wget {} 2>errors.txt"`

 ## Classic tools: find, grep, awk, sed